 - About 30% of patients with type I or type II diabetes develop evidence of nephropathy (3).

-A NEW AND PROVEN SOLUTION:
+A POTENTIAL SOLUTION:

 - Recent evidence has emerged in the last decade to suggest uric acid has several reported effects by which it may cause diabetic nephropathy (10).

-- Three observational studies in patient with diabetes have generated a substantial body of evidence that serum uric acid levels are strong determinants of the development of diabetic nephropathy and the loss of kidney function among individuals with diabetes, both Type 1 and Type 2 (11,12,13).
+- Three observational studies in patients with diabetes have generated a substantial body of evidence that serum uric acid levels are strong determinants of the development of diabetic nephropathy and the loss of kidney function among individuals with diabetes, both Type 1 and Type 2 (11,12,13).

 For more information please contact XORTX Therapeutics Inc.